-Keywords: graph generative networks, dynamic graphs, evaluation metrics
+Keywords: generative models, dynamic graphs, evaluation metrics

 TL;DR: We introduce a novel metric leveraging random projections to evaluate generative models for dynamic graphs.

 Abstract: Deep generative models have recently achieved significant success in modeling graph data, including dynamic graphs, where topology and features evolve over time.
-However, unlike in vision and language domains, evaluating generative models for dynamic graphs is challenging due to the difficulty of visualizing their output, making quantitative metrics essential.
-In this work, we develop a new quality metric specifically for evaluating generative models of dynamic graphs.
+However, unlike in vision and natural language domains, evaluating generative models for dynamic graphs is challenging due to the difficulty of visualizing their output, making quantitative metrics essential.
+In this work, we develop a new quality metric for evaluating generative models of dynamic graphs.
 Current metrics for dynamic graphs typically involve discretizing the continuous-evolution of graphs into static snapshots and then applying conventional graph similarity measures.
 This approach has several limitations: (a) it models temporally related events as i.i.d. samples, failing to capture the non-uniform evolution of dynamic graphs; (b) it lacks a unified measure that is sensitive to both features and topology; (c) it fails to provide a scalar metric, requiring multiple metrics without clear superiority; and (d) it requires explicitly instantiating each static snapshot, leading to impractical runtime demands that hinder evaluation at scale.
 We propose a novel metric based on the Johnson-Lindenstrauss lemma, applying random projections directly to dynamic graph data.
 This results in an expressive, scalar, and application-agnostic measure of dynamic graph similarity that overcomes the limitations of traditional methods.
 We also provide a comprehensive empirical evaluation of metrics for continuous-time dynamic graphs, demonstrating the effectiveness of our approach compared to existing methods.
+Our implementation is available at https://github.com/ryienh/jl-metric.

 Primary Area: learning on graphs and other geometries & topologies